microsoft/language-server-protocol/indexFormat/specification.md

 ### Ranges

 For requests that take a position as its input, we need to store the position as well.
-Usually, LSP requests return the same result for positions that point to the same word / name in a document.
+Usually, LSP requests return the same result for positions that point to the same word/name in a document.
 Take the following TypeScript example:

 ```typescript
 function bar() {